hbussell/pinax-satchmo-buildout/README.rst

 Install
 =======

-    * Add create-site.sh to your path
+    * Checkout this project to any path

     * Create newproject directory ::